chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

 ## Notes

-- Now DNS chaos only supports record type `A` and `AAAA`.
+- Currently, DNSChaos only supports record types `A` and `AAAA`.
-- Chaos DNS Service runs coredns with plugin [k8s_dns_chaos](https://github.com/chaos-mesh/k8s_dns_chaos), If the coredns service in your K8s cluster contains some special configurations, you can edit configMap `dns-server-config` to make the configuration of chaos DNS service consistent with the K8s coredns service:
+- The Chaos DNS service runs CoreDNS with the  [k8s_dns_chaos](https://github.com/chaos-mesh/k8s_dns_chaos) plugin, If the CoreDNS service in your Kubernetes cluster contains some special configurations, you can edit configMap `dns-server-config` to make the configuration of the chaos DNS service consistent with the K8s CoreDNS service:

     ```bash
     kubectl edit configmap dns-server-config -n chaos-testing
     ```